 Disclaimer : This post is only for those who want to make their heavy arms look thinner.
 Ideally I would advice you to love them as they are, but if you still do not, read on.

 If you are really looking for tips for flabby or heavy arms, realistically what you should do is “exercise”.
 Arm exercises are very easy to do and tone the muscles there to a better shape.
-I would suggest this youtube video – it claims to reduce arm fat in 30 days and seems extremely effective, though I have never been able to complete the 30 days so cannot say with absolute conviction (which is why I still need the tips mentioned in this post)
+I would suggest this youtube video – it claims to reduce arm fat in 30 days and seems very effective, though I have never been able to complete the 30 days so cannot say with absolute conviction (which is why I still need the tips mentioned in this post)

 So, if you are averse to a little hardwork and would rather depend on clothing to influence the way you look, here are the tips to deal with flabby or heavy arms.